zzulueta/mslearn-ai-agents/Instructions/03b-build-multi-agent-solution.md

     > \* Some Azure AI resources are constrained by regional model quotas.
 In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

-1. Select **Create** and wait for your project, including the gpt-4 model deployment you selected, to be created.
+1. Select **Create** and wait for your project to be created.
+1. If prompted, deploy a **gpt-4o** model using either the *Global Standard* or *Standard* deployment option (depending on your quota availability).

+    >**Note**: If quota is available, a GPT-4o base model may be deployed automatically when creating your Agent and project.

-1. When your project is created, the chat playground will be opened automatically.
+1. When your project is created, the Agents playground will be opened.

-    > **Note**: The default TPM setting for this model may be too low for this exercise.
-A lower TPM helps avoid over-using the quota available in the subscription you are using.

-1. In the navigation pane on the left, select **Models and endpoints** and select your **gpt-4o** deployment.

-1. Select **Edit** then increase the **Tokens per Minute Rate Limit**

-   > **NOTE**: 40,000 TPM should be sufficient for the data used in this exercise.
-If your available quota is lower than this, you will be able to complete the exercise but you may need to wait and resubmit prompts if the rate limit is exceeded.

 1. In the navigation pane on the left, select **Overview** to see the main page for your project; which looks like this:

     ![Screenshot of a Azure AI Foundry project overview page.](./Media/ai-foundry-project.png)

-1. Copy the **Azure AI Foundry project endpoint** value to a notepad, as you'll use it to connect to your project in a client application.
+1. Copy the **Azure AI Foundry project endpoint** values to a notepad, as you'll use them to connect to your project in a client application.

 ## Create an AI Agent client app